Ma-Marcinowski/Identificational-Model/README.md

          * Vide 1.
 Model v1.0 (two FC layers);

          * Vide 2.
-Model v1.1 (two FC layers, but analogous in size and activation to the v2.1);
+Model v1.1 (two FC layers, but analogous in size and activation to the v2.1).

-         * Vide 3.
-Model v1.2 (three FC layers, but analogous in size and activation to the v2.2);

-         * Vide 4.
-Model v1.3 (three FC layers, but analogous in size and activation to the v2.3);

-         * Vide 5.
-Model v1.4 (three FC layers, but analogous in size and activation to the v2.4);

      * Models restricted by supervised features extraction, tasked with author identification (type v2):

         * Vide 6.
 Model v2.0 (two FC layers, the second one only partially restricted);

         * Vide 7.
-Model v2.1 (two FC layers, the second one restricted);
+Model v2.1 (two FC layers, the second one restricted).

-        * Vide 8.
-Model v2.2 (three FC layers, the third one restricted);

-        * Vide 9.
-Model v2.3 (three FC layers, the first and third one restricted);

-        * Vide 10.
-Model v2.4 (three FC layers, all restricted);

-        * Vide 11.
-Model v2.5 (analogous to the v2.???, but tasks and restrictions are weighted)

      * Models unrestricted in terms of features extracted, but tasked with author and features identification (type v3):